What are The National Young Mathematicians’ Awards?

-Kjartan said: “I’m so pleased to be involved with the National Young Mathematician’s Awards this year.
+Kjartan said: “I’m so pleased to be involved with the National Young Mathematician’s Awards.
 I’ve heard from so many kids who have taken part in the past and they’ve all loved it and come away feeling very proud of themselves.
 Explore Learning and NRICH are always coming up with fun new maths challenges, and of course nothing beats the feeling of getting an answer right!
 Maths isn’t just about sums, it’s about games, puzzles and tricks.
 My personal favourite thing is silly facts!
 (Did you know the number of seconds in 6 weeks = 10! … ie. 10x9x8x7x6x5x4x3x2x1?)
 So don’t miss this chance to join in, you’ll probably discover you’ve got skills you didn’t even know about!”

 FREE TEACHER RESOURCES

 If you’d like to prepare a team for The National Young Mathematicans’ Awards, or simply want to find a new maths challenge for your class, you can access our free resources!